 South of Market is one of the larger neighborhoods in San Francisco, located in the heart of the city.
 It’s an easy launch pad for trips to the Mission District, Union Square and South Beach.
 South of Market was destroyed in the great earthquake of 1906, and it became a desolate industrial area until the tech boom of the 1990s revitalized the neighborhood.
 While SoMa still maintains elements of the industrial feel, it is now home to posh apartments, a busy nightlife and plenty of attractions.
 Cannabis enthusiasts might enjoy the Cartoon Art Museum or the San Francisco Museum of Modern Art, or they can walk out toward the water to enjoy a San Francisco Giants baseball game at AT&T Park.

 The SoMa district is packed with dispensaries and dab lounges.
 Urban Pharms, located on 10th Street, hosts a weekly Thursday comedy night for those who want to enjoy some laughs as they browse through Urban Pharm’s glass cases for some dank herb or relax in the store’s smoking lounge.
-The Green Door, located on Howard Street, has been serving medical cannabis patients in San Francisco since 2005.
+The Green Door, located on Howard Street, has been serving medical cannabis consumers in San Francisco since 2005.
 The Bloom Room includes a vapor lounge, where members of the collective are free to use the Volcano Vaporizers placed in the room.
 Visitors to the Bloom Room will enjoy the modern art that decorates the walls.